 Backpacks with Rain Covers

-We use Eagle Creek packing cubes (in fact, ours are 10 years old!) to help keep everything organized in our backpacks.
+We use Eagle Creek packing cubes (in fact, ours are now 15 years old and still going strong!) to help keep everything organized in our backpacks.

 Reusable water bottles